-End the use of immigration detention of both accompanied and unaccompanied children.
-Effective alternatives to detention should be investigated and implemented.

-Amend the Aliens Act to decree that children shall not be detained for immigration-related purposes, irrespective of their migration status or that of their parents.
-Alternatives to detention should be implemented.

-Review the use of immigration detention of accompanied children based on civil society consultation, with a view to ending the practice of immigration detention of children by way of a full consideration of alternatives.
+Immigration detention Germany The Netherlands Sweden United Kingdom alternatives to detention should be investigated and implemented. irrespective of their migration status or that of their parents.
+Alternatives to detention should be implemented. with a view to ending the practice of immigration detention of children by way of a full consideration of alternatives.